maksz42/periscope/README.md

 ### What is the timeout setting?
 Specifies how long to wait for a response from Frigate before displaying the loading indicator.

+### What is autostart?
+Periscope can start automatically after booting up the device.
+This is especially useful if you disable the lock screen in the developer settings.
+Android >= 10 requires additional permissions.
+Autostart probably won't work on Android >= 13, and it's better to disable it then.

 ## TODO
 - Adaptive resolution